Chiamaka-Okek/alx-low_level_programming/0x00-hello_world/README.md

 1-compiler file compiles without linking and output file has extension .o

-2-assembler file generates the assembly code and output file has extension .s
+2-assembler file generates the assembly code and output file has extension ".s"

 3-name file compiles C file and generates an executable name "cisfun"